hl7-be/infsec/input/pagecontent/guidance.md

 * The extension will have following fields:
    - marker: true (mandatory), indicates that this field is a pseudonym.
-   - format: direct|encrypted (optional) default is direct
+   - format: direct or encrypted (optional) default is direct
       + direct indicates that the field is an immediate result of the pseudonymization service
       + encrypted see below for texts larger than 32 bytes.
    - version: no version defaults to 1.
 If the version is different from 1, it is mandatory.